crissins/SkillAble-AI-Backend/readme.md

 ### Configuration

-1. Clone this repository
-2. Create a `.env` file with your Azure credentials:
+1. Clone this repository and create a `.env` file with your Azure credentials:

 ```
+AzureWebJobsStorage=your_connection_string_from_blob_storage
 DOCUMENT_INTELLIGENCE_ENDPOINT=your_endpoint
 DOCUMENT_INTELLIGENCE_KEY=your_key
 OPENAI_API_KEY=your_key